HERMES

 At a Glance

 HERMES is an integrated compartmental modeling framework that simultaneously tracks coverage decisions, hospital finances, disease progression, and healthcare costs through explicit feedback loops—running significantly faster than traditional microsimulation by using efficient differential equation systems instead of tracking individuals.
 Unlike major microsimulation tools that analyze coverage, provider capacity, and health outcomes separately, HERMES captures critical cascades where Medicaid cuts trigger hospital closures, cost-shifting to private insurers, premium increases, employer coverage drops, and accelerating uninsured growth.
-Building on proven epidemiological modeling foundations and leveraging AI-powered calibration, HERMES provides state governments and federal policymakers with rapid analytical infrastructure to predict hospital closure cascades, optimize intervention portfolios, and stress-test policies under uncertainty.
+Building on proven epidemiological modeling foundations and leveraging AI-powered calibration, HERMES is being actively developed to provide state governments and federal policymakers with rapid analytical infrastructure to predict hospital closure cascades, optimize intervention portfolios, and stress-test policies under uncertainty.

 The Challenge